vishes-shell/vishes-shell.github.io/source/_posts/2020-05-11-test-your-async-application-with-database.md

 ERROR tests/test_databases_sqlite.py::test_rollback_transaction_fixture_and_asyncio_mark - Failed: db data should be rolled back
 ```

-We see that the test is passed, but due to `pytest` fixtures implementation we
+We can see that the test is passed, but due to `pytest` fixtures implementation
-cannot make them to fail test, only create error.
-But in this case it's enough
+we cannot make them to fail test, only create an error.
+But in this case it's
-to say that data is not cleaned.
+enough to say that _data is not cleaned_.

 But why is that?
 Maybe `force_rollback` transaction don't even work?
 We can try
 and make sure that it's not our fault: